ike5/ike5/README.md

 -->

 ## A little bit about me
-- I’m currently working on an Accountability App using Next.js
+- I’m currently working on...ask me!
-- I’m currently learning advanced SQL
+- I’m currently learning...
-- I’m looking to collaborate on React, Next.js, Vue, and Nuxt apps
+- I’m looking to collaborate on...
 - 💬 Ask me about my future project ideas
-- 📅 2023 Goals: Contribute to more open source projects
+- 📅 2024 Goals: Contribute
-- Pronouns: he/his/him
 - Fun fact: I lived in the Amazon